For general and program questions, call 412-924-1345 or e-mail ConEd@pts.edu.

 - Checks should be made payable to “Pittsburgh Theological Seminary” or “PTS.”
 Participants will be charged a $35 fee for checks returned due to insufficient funds.

 - If CE cancels a program, we will issue you a full refund.

 Calian Residence Hall provides comfortable, climate-controlled housing.
 Housing costs are reasonable.
 Since space is limited, you are advised to make housing reservations well in advance of your stay.
 You may make reservations by contacting our Hospitality Receptionist between the hours of 9:00 a.m. to 4:00 p.m.
-Monday through Friday at 412-924-1397, or by e-mailing email@example.com.
+Monday through Friday at 412-924-1397, or by e-mailing firstname.lastname@example.org.
 You will need a credit card to reserve the room.
+Be sure to bring a copy of your reservation confirmation with you to the event.
 Basic items such as towels and sheets are provided; toiletries are not.
 Bring items such as an alarm clock, hair dryer, and coffee maker that may make your stay more comfortable.
 Check-in time is 3:00 p.m.

 Breakfast and lunch are available Monday through Friday during the school year at a reasonable cost in Kadel Dining Hall.
-During the academic year, a "grab and go" meal is offered Monday through Thursday until 7:00 p.m.
-A full kitchen is located on the ground floor of Calian Hall for guest’s use and a list of local restaurants is available in each guest room in the guest binder.
+During the academic year, a "grab and go" dinner options may be available.
+A full kitchen is located on the ground floor of Calian Hall for guests' use and a list of local restaurants is available in each guest room in the guest binder.
 Details about local restaurants also will be provided for commuting participants of multiple day events.